An efficient probabilistic hardware architecture for diffusion-like models: Training DTMs

 The total loss function is the sum of Eq.~\eqref{eq:denoising_loss_body} and this total correlation penalty:

 The parameters $\lambda_t$ control the relative strength of the total correlation penalty for each step in the reverse process.

 We use an Adaptive Correlation Penalty (ACP) to set the $\lambda_t$ as large as necessary to keep sampling tractable for each layer.
 During training, we periodically measure the autocorrelations of each learned conditional at a delay equal to the number of sampling iterations used during gradient estimation.
-If the autocorrelation for the $j^{\text{th}}$ layer is close to zero, $\lambda_j$ is decreased, and vice-versa.
+If the autocorrelation for the $j^{\text{th}}$ layer is close to zero, $\lambda_j$ is decreased, and vice versa.

 Our closed-loop control of the correlation penalty strengths is crucial, allowing us to maximize the expressivity of the EBMs while maintaining stable training.
 The green curves in Fig.~\ref{fig:fmnist_main}~(b) show an example of training dynamics under this closed-loop control policy.
 Model quality increases monotonically, and the autocorrelation stays small throughout training.
 This closed-loop control of the correlation penalty was employed during the training of most models used to produce the results in this article, including those shown in Fig.~\ref{fig:perf}.
+Further analysis of the ACP and its effect on mixing is given in Appendices~\ref{app:acp} and~\ref{app:sampling_time_and_acp}.

 Generally, the performance of DTMs improves as their size increases.
 As shown in Fig.~\ref{fig:perf}, increasing the depth of the DTM from 2 to 8 substantially improves the quality of generated images.
 As shown in Fig.~\ref{fig:fmnist_main}~(c), increasing the width, degree, and allowed mixing time of the EBMs in the chain also generally improves performance.